Retrieves one or more trained models.

 Allow empty response if no trained models match the provided ID patterns.
 If false, an error will be thrown if no trained models match the ID patterns.

-Optional boolean value indicating if certain fields should be removed on retrieval.
-This is useful for getting the trained model in a format that can then be put into another cluster.
+Optional boolean value for requesting the trained model in a format that can then be put into another cluster.
+Certain fields that can only be set when the model is imported are removed.

 When executing a